Indian Super League: Transfer regulations and foreign players

 Player transfers may only take place within transfer windows set by the AIFF and approved by the FIFA.
 The two transfer windows run from 9 June to 31 August and from 1 January to 31 January.
 Player registrations cannot be exchanged outside these windows except under a specific license from the AIFF, usually on an emergency basis; if a player is injured and ruled out for at least two months, the club can permanently replace him, also if the club terminates the contract of a registered player, then a replacement can be signed.
 Although loan transfers and registrations can take place even outside the transfer windows.

 During the initial seasons, the no. of foreigners in a squad varied from 7–10, which was gradually reduced as the league achieved AFC and FIFA recognition, and the organizers emphasized more on developing Indian players.
 As of 2024–25, a club can have a maximum squad strength of 35 men, including at most 6 foreigners, and a minimum of 3 registered goalkeepers.
 Previously, it was mandated for one of the foreigners to be from an AFC member nation, but following the AFC removing the need of such a player in Asian continental competitions, the ISL also removed the rule.

 A club can also have an injury replacement for a domestic player.
 If a club registers less than 35 players by the end of the window, they can still fill the quota post the stipulated date provided the player is a free agent.
-FSDL also mandated the clubs to sign at least 4 under-21 players, with a minimum of 2 of them being a part of the matchday squad.
+Football Sports Development Limited (FSDL) also mandated the clubs to sign at least 4 under-21 players, with a minimum of 2 of them being a part of the matchday squad.

 Previously, it was also mandatory for the clubs to get the approval of the league for three of their foreign signings, wherein players who played a minimum of 1000 minutes last season were automatically approved.
 But this rule was later scrapped and the clubs no longer need to approach the organisers for approval.

 Top scorers

-Sunil Chhetri is the top scorer in Indian Super League history with 74 goals.
+Sunil Chhetri is the top scorer in Indian Super League history with 77 goals.